 The popular workshop on "Beneficial Effects of Vegetation in Contaminated Soil" was presented in January 1998 for the sixth time.
+In May 2000, a new phytoremediation workshop with emphasis on the state of the science and practice was presented in Denver at EPA Region VIII.
 The center, in cooperation with Kansas Department of Health and Environment, Interstate Technology and Regulatory Cooperation Working Group, and the Remediation Technologies Development Forum, conducted a workshop on "Natural Attenuation of Chlorinated Solvents in Groundwater," in Kansas City.
 A workshop on environmental analysis of surface and groundwater contaminants was conducted for members of several Native American tribes by faculty from Sinte Gleska University and the University of Nebraska.